E-Magazine facebook

 **use acrobat reader to read file

-The average rubber prices announced by the Central Rubber Market in Songkhla in June 2023 decreased compared with the previous month.
-In May 2023, Thailand exported 379,408 tons of natural rubber (including compound rubber), generating an export income of 18 billion baht.
-In the tyre sector, Thailand exported 12.22 million units of all tyres for a total value of 20.6 billion baht.
+The average rubber prices announced by the Central Rubber Market in Songkhla in December 2023 slightly changed compared with the previous month because rain in Southern Thailand started to decrease.
+Rubber farmers can tap more rubber.
+Moreover, rubber prices in the international futures market have decreased.
+In November 2023, Thailand exported 375,029 tons of natural rubber (including compound rubber), generating an export income of 19.3 billion baht.
+In the tire sector, Thailand exported 12.1 million units of all tires, for a total value of 23.0 billion baht.

 Disclaimer: The information contained herein is obtained from a variety of sources and the dissemination of information is for the purpose of providing information to interested parties only.
 The Thai Rubber Association is not responsible for any damages that may occur from the use of this information by any person.